-CharlotteHudders says: "Do past papers/practise questions and mark them!
-Then identify gaps in your knowledge and after each past paper/set of questions, write a list of topics you need to revise.
-Then make it a priority to go over these areas – that way, you will waste less time by avoiding going over what you already know well!"
+CharlotteHudders says: "Do past papers or practise questions and mark them!
+Then identify gaps in your knowledge and write a list of topics you need to revise.
+After that, make it a priority to go over these areas – you will save time by not going over what you already know well!"

 2. Make a plan

-_WOLF_ says: "Look at your week.
-Find the times where you could slot some revision in.
-Arrange a detailed timetable of when you will revise what.
-Remember to include plenty of breaks."
+_WOLF_ says: "Look at your week and find the times where you could slot some revision in.
+Arrange a detailed timetable of when you will revise each subject, but remember to include plenty of breaks."